abduskhazi/PL-Binding-Affinity-Prediction-using-ML/README.md

 ## Setup
 * Please clone the repository.
 Let this folder be `repo`
 * Go inside the `repo` folder. `cd repo`
-* Create the required conda environment using the exported conda environmentt.
+* Create the required conda environment using the exported conda environment.
-`conda env create -f conda_environment/environment.yml`
+`conda env create -f conda_environment/environment.yml` If the environment is already created, then update it using the command `conda env update --file conda_environment/environment.yml --prune`
 * This creates a conda environment called msc-project.
 Activate the conda environment.
 `conda activate msc-project`